 Hamilton CBD Streetscape Revitalisation

-Southern Grampians Shire Council are working to design improvements to Hamilton’s central business area’s streets and public spaces to benefit residents, businesses and visitors.
+Council is working to design improvements to Hamilton’s central business area’s streets and public spaces to benefit residents, businesses and visitors.
 The project was identified as part of the city-wide Hamilton Structure Plan prepared for Council in 2012, the Hamilton CBD Masterplan in 2020 and aligns with the New Hamilton Gallery project and the Government Hub Build.

 The Hamilton CBD Revitalisation Project will focus on the CBD streetscape between Kennedy and Cox; and French and Lonsdale Streets.